It would be nice having a proof cookie authentication possibility on board. I did a bit of research and found the following blog entry:

 Whenever a request arrives having this cookie set and of course matching the hash, the user is considered authenticated.

 The most interesting thing is that the cookie is re-set after e.g. 10 minutes, so that hijacking this cookie is limited to a time window of 10 minutes.

 Vice versa this means that an expired timestamped cookie is disregarded.

 As I need this functionality for my project, I would be delighted to write this; but I think I need some kind of mentor that takes me by the hands, even to discuss some things.

 What do you mean?

-#1 Updated by Adrian Föder over 3 years ago
+Updated by Adrian Föder about 10 years ago

 Sorry, I completely missed the thing; what is described above is a kind of session login handling which FLOW3 supplies anyway.

 Well, here I found another article that seems to be very interesting: